gotr00t0day/forbiddenpass/README.md

 # UPDATE

-Thanks to Knowledge-Wisdom-Understanding (MrPMillz) for fixing the script, the header payloads now work perfectly<br/>
+Thanks to Knowledge-Wisdom-Understanding (MrPMillz) for fixing the script, the header payloads now works perfectly<br/>
 and the script looks way better and cleaner.

 # INSTALLATION